Wizcorp/component-hint/README.md

     -r, --recursive             Recurse into local and external dependencies.
     -d, --dep-paths <paths>     Colon separated list of paths to external dependencies. (default: "./components")
-    -w, --warn-on-deps          If provided, errors caused by external dependencies will only result in a warning and not return a fail status code.
+    -w, --warn-on-deps          Errors caused by external dependencies will only result in a warning and not return a fail status code.
     -i, --ignore-paths <paths>  List of paths component-hint should ignore.
-These can be absoule, relative or regexes.
+These can be absolute, relative or regexes.
     -l, --lookup-paths <paths>  Colon separated list of paths to check for the existence of missing local dependencies.
 This is used to give the user a hint where they can find them.